 How does living into very old age affect retirement income for those living on their portfolios?

-Linked, and cover photo, with permission by the Financial Planning Association, Journal of Financial Planning, December 2012, by Larry R Frank Sr, John B Mitchell, and David M. Blanchett.
+Paper and cover photo, posted with permission from the Financial Planning Association, Journal of Financial Planning, December 2012, by Larry R Frank Sr, John B Mitchell, and David M. Blanchett.

 The Journal of Financial Planning is published by the Financial Planning Association® (FPA®) and all information published within is the sole property of FPA.